Rajatantra: Cast

 The flashback scene from Dr. Rajkumar's Parashuram (1989) is used in the film.

 Production

 Raghavendra Rajkumar was cast as an army veteran.
 The film was shot in Bengaluru, Madikeri, Mysuru, and Nelamangala.
 Rajatantra was entirely made during the COVID-19 pandemic.

 Reception

-A. Sharadaa of The New Indian Express opined that "Raghavendra Rajkumar, in his role as a retired military officer, lifts up this jumbled drama that deals with immorality in society".
+A. Sharadhaa of The New Indian Express opined that "Raghavendra Rajkumar, in his role as a retired military officer, lifts up this jumbled drama that deals with immorality in society".
 Sunayana Suresh of The Times of India called the film an "amateurish attempt".
-Vijaya Karnataka praised the performance of the cast.
+Vijaya Karnataka praised the performances of the cast.